dngulin/photoflow/README.md

 ## Build

-The launcher is written in Rust, so it is built with `cargo`.
+The application is written in Rust, so it is built with `cargo`.
 It uses `Slint` as a graphical toolkit and uses `winit` as a backend
 (required to work with windowing API not provided by `Slint`).